 Gay Bell, is a prolific feminist lesbian and labour movement activist as a writer and contributor in the early days of the Body Politic, a founding member of LOOT – Lesbian Organization of Toronto – and activist and contributor to queer positive initiatives within the Canadian Auto Workers Union, the Canadian Union of Public Employees (CUPE) and the Canadian Labour Congress.

 LOOT grew out of a meeting convened at CHAT offices on Church Street in 1976.
 Between 30-60 women attended the meeting and agreed to create Canada’s first Lesbian Centre, which was established at 342 Jarvis Street.
-In 2008, Gay Bell started her contributions to the CLGA and donated issues of The Body Politic and The Other Woman, one of several publications that grew out of LOOT, as well as her labour-related reports, files and artifacts.
+In 2008, Gay Bell started her contributions to The ArQuives and donated issues of The Body Politic and The Other Woman, one of several publications that grew out of LOOT, as well as her labour-related reports, files and artifacts.